History of WWE: Attitude Era (1997–2002)

-Following Hart's departure, the company implemented a heavy push of popular anti-hero character Stone Cold Steve Austin, whose popularity was rising and was similar to Hulk Hogan's popularity in the 1980s.
-During an angle involving Mike Tyson at WrestleMania XIV in March 1998, Austin became WWF Champion by beating Shawn Michaels, giving rise to the Austin era and the despotic Mr. McMahon character, which began a long-lasting feud with Austin; this feud would be very important in the WWF turning the tides in the ratings war with rival company WCW.
+On December 15, 1997, Vince McMahon aired a promo on Raw Is War addressing the audience on the company embarking on a "more innovative and contemporary campaign", which would advise parent discretion for a younger audience.
+This episode also marked the beginning of the scratch logo being officially used for WWF television broadcasts and went into full effect, replacing the New Generation logo.
+Following Hart's departure, the company implemented a heavy push of popular anti-hero character Stone Cold Steve Austin, whose rising popularity was similar to Hulk Hogan's popularity in the 1980s.
+During an angle involving Mike Tyson at WrestleMania XIV in March 1998, Austin became WWF Champion by beating Shawn Michaels, giving rise to the Austin era and Austin's feud with Mr. McMahon; this feud would be very important in the WWF turning the tides in the ratings war with rival company WCW.
 Later in the year, new talent began to emerge for WWF: The Rock, Triple H, Mick Foley, Kurt Angle, The Big Show and Kane strengthened WWF's singles division, while stables such as D-Generation X and the Nation of Domination helped the fight against rival company WCW.

-Stone Cold Steve Austin is one of the most popular star of all times in WWE history, his rivalry with Vince MacMahon is often cited as having turned the tides in favor for WWF in the Monday Night War against rival promotion WCW, leading to WWF emerging victorious by 2001.
+Stone Cold Steve Austin is one of the most popular stars in WWE history.
+His rivalry with Vince MacMahon is often cited as having turned the tides in favor for WWF in the Monday Night War against rival promotion WCW, leading to WWF emerging victorious by 2001.

+One of the most prominent stars was Stone Cold Steve Austin.
+The D-Generation X group (consisting of Shawn Michaels, Triple H, Rick Rude, X-Pac, Road Dogg, Billy Gunn and Chyna) proved to be prominently successful during this time.
 WWF head writer Vince Russo also contributed to the formation of D-Generation X in 1997, The Undertaker vs. Kane feud in 1998, the Stone Cold Steve Austin vs. Mr. McMahon feud, the rise of The Rock, and Mick Foley's three face pushes during the Attitude Era, which helped put Raw ahead of Nitro in the ratings.
 Russo's booking style was often referred to as "Crash TV," which included edgy, controversial storylines involving sexual content, profanity, swerves or unexpected heel turns, and worked shoots in the storylines.
 As well as short matches, backstage vignettes, shocking angles and levels of depicted violence.